soc-hub-fi/keelhaul/README.md

 - `PATH_SVD`
 - (optional) `INCLUDE_PERIPHERALS`
     - You must give peripheral name in lowercase.
+    - You must separate peripheral names using comma `,`.
 - (optional) `EXCLUDE_PERIPHERALS`
     - You must give peripheral name in lowercase.
+    - You must separate peripheral names using comma `,`.

 Build testcases.